unytics/airbyte_serverless/README.md

 > 1. The `run`commmand will only work if you have correctly edited `./connections/my_first_connection.yaml` configuration file.
 > 2. If you chose `bigquery` destination, you must have `gcloud` installed on your machine with default credentials initialized with the command `gcloud auth application-default login`
 > 3. 👏 Congratulations: you just run your first Extract-Load!
+> 4. Data is always appended at destination (not replaced nor upserted)
+> 5. If the connector supports incremental extract (extract only new or recently modified data) then this mode is chosen.